ceciliaOLearySBU/Bering_Sea_shelf_indices_-WBS-EBS-NBS-/README.md

 The adjusted functions folder includes the R code that was adjusted for maps to cross the dateline. <br />
 The R folder contains additional code for plots that provide theme settings for R code. <br />

-The manuscript with model information and methods can be found here in ICES JMS[https://academic.oup.com/icesjms/article/79/4/1063/6555703].
+The manuscript with model information and methods can be found [here in ICES JMS](https://academic.oup.com/icesjms/article/79/4/1063/6555703).